 The Allowed CSG List MO consists of relevant parameters for that can be used by the UE to select the appropriate CSG cell based on its subscription.
 The Allowed CSG List MO defines the relevant parameters related to the Allowed CSG List and to the Operator CSG List.

-1.2.2.2.96 TS 23.142

-Value-added Services for SMS (VAS4SMS) – Interface and Signalling Flow

-The specification describes the stage 2 of the VAS4SMS (Value Added Service for SMS).
-It includes:

-– the logic architecture;

-– the logic elements functionality;

-– the signalling flows;

-– the interaction with other features.

-1.2.2.2.97 TS 24.286
+1.2.2.2.144 TS 24.286

 IP Multimedia (IM) Core Network (CN) subsystem Centralized Services (ICS); Management Object (MO)